parajuli/techChallenge/README.md

         <version>4.3.3</version>
     </dependency>

-8. Create a free account on https://home.openweathermap.org/users/sign_up and get your own API key.
+8. Create a free account on https://home.openweathermap.org/users/sign_up to get your own API key.

 9. To run the project, click on ‘Run’ under “Run” menu or simply hit ‘CTRL+F11’ simultaneously on your keyboard.
 The result is displayed in the ‘Console’ window.